 If the toothpick comes out clean, that means that it’s done cooking.
 You can also check the banana bread using a cake thermometer.

 The thermometer should read 205 degrees Fahrenheit when the bread is done baking.
 It’ll be 200 degrees Fahrenheit on the edges.

 4 – Not Using Aluminum Foil

 Instead, you should cover the banana bread halfway through the process.
-If the banana bread needs to bake for thirty minutes, you can cover it with foil for the final thirty minutes.
+If it needs to bake for sixty minutes, you can cover it with foil for the final thirty minutes.

-Slide the rack out a bit so you can cover the banana bread pan with aluminum foil.
-Create a tent with the aluminum foil and make sure that the bread has enough room.
+Slide the rack out a bit so you can cover the banana bread pan with foil.
+Create a tent with the foil and make sure that the bread has enough room.

 Doing this makes it so the top of the bread won’t brown quite as much.
 It’ll still turn out brown, but it won’t be crispy on top.

 You won’t have to worry about the top of the bread burning if you use foil.
 It’s the simplest way to keep burning issues at bay.